tanham/tanham.github.io/_posts/2016-08-29-before-this-year-is-over.markdown

 My plan of attack is simple: write code, read code, read books, and talk JS.

-Goals
+Goals:
 * Write code - write at least one JS app each week, write JS daily
 * Read code -  Periodically read Javascript code (maybe in a pair or group?)
 * Reading list - Think Like a Programmer, Eloquent Javascript, You Don't Know JS, Javascript: The Good Parts, (I am taking suggestions)
 * Talk JS - Ask questions, pontificate, teach what I know, etc.

-# I want to build a body of art work using code
+# Build a Body of Art Work Using Code

 I love art.
 I also love the idea using code to make art.
 CSS animation, image processing and other generative art fascinates me.
 I would like to spend time digging deeper into this kind of programming and making some of my own.